 – You can give your ticket to a friend who can attend in your place.
 (How generous of you!
 They will be so excited!)

-– You can switch into another retreat that’s taking place at a different time — if I have space available, of course.
+– You can switch into another event that’s taking place at a different time, if space is still available.

-– The only thing you cannot do is… ask for a refund.
-That’s not an option.
-I don’t offer refunds for cancellations except in very extreme and unusual circumstances — things like hospitalization, emergency surgery, etc. This is a firm rule.
-Thank you for understanding.
+– The only thing you cannot do is…get a refund.
+No refunds for cancellations except for extreme and unusual circumstances like hospitalization, emergency surgery, etc.

 Alexandra is not physician, psychologist, or any kind of mental health professional.
 She writes from a personal perspective–not from a medical perspective.
 Please use common sense, trust your “hut” (heart + gut) when considering different pieces of advice, and take good care of yourself.
 Crisis Text Line is an excellent, free, 24/7 resource if you need urgent mental/emotional support.